mskabirkhan/mskabirkhan-old-portfolio/README.md

 # shahria73.github.io

-Hello,
 This is a simple portfolio I have made for myself.
+This portfolio is made using pure HTML/CSS/javascript.

 I have used githib for hosting and domain.

-However, I have also using a different domain to redirect this link.
+Please check it out live in here: https://shahria73.github.io/

+Get me in touch for any help!